Mehmet-Donk/CRM-/README.md

-# RFM ile Müşteri Segmentasyonu (Customer Segmentation with RFM)
+# Customer Segmentation with RFM (RFM ile Müşteri Segmentasyonu)
 # Business Problem

 A company(can't give the name) wants to segment its customers and determine marketing strategies according to these segments.